jedrichards/angularjs-handbook/README.md

 Modules provide a mechanism for declaring how groups of app components should be configured and then bootstrapped.
 They also provide a way for modules to declare dependencies on other modules.

+Modules do not attempt to solve the problem of script lazy loading or inter-script dependencies.

 ### Module lifecycle

 Modules have two distinct phases in their lifecycle: